-If you or a loved one has been attacked by a pit bull in Washington state, contact the Seattle dog bite attorneys at Davis Law Group today for a free case evaluation.
+If you or a loved one has suffered serious injuries from a dog bite or animal attack in Washington state, contact the Seattle dog bite attorneys at Davis Law Group today for a free case evaluation.
 We can be reached at (206) 727-4000, by using the chat feature below or filling out the contact form on this page.

 Location of the Attack